-We all wish our phones were just a little faster, right?
-Whether you’re chugging along with a device from three years ago or rocking a brand new Pixel, it’s the same—more speed is better.
+We all wish our phones were just a little faster.
+Whether you’re chugging along with a device from three years ago or rocking one of the best new Android phones, it’s the same—more speed is always better.

 The default apps and settings on Android aren’t always the best if speed is your priority.
-Making a few changes and keeping your phone free from clutter can give you a quick performance boost.
+Making a few changes and keeping your phone free from clutter can speed up your phone’s performance.

 If your phone has a slower processor or is light on RAM, then maintaining a lean home screen can help speed it up.
 Live wallpapers and widgets use resources, and the latter can even continue updating in the background.